any-docs/css/content/reference/selectors/_colon_focus-visible/index.md

 The `:focus` pseudo-class always matches the currently-focused element.
 The `:focus-visible` pseudo-class also matches the focused element, but only if the user needs to be informed where the focus currently is.
 Because the `:focus-visible` pseudo-class matches the focused element when needed, using the `:focus-visible` (instead of the `:focus` pseudo-class) allows authors to change the appearance of the focus indicator without changing when the focus indicator appears.

-When the {{cssxref(":focus")}} pseudo-class is used, it always targets the currently focused element.
+When the `:focus` pseudo-class is used, it always targets the currently focused element.
 This means that when a user employs a pointing device, a visible focus ring appears around the focused element, which some consider obtrusive.
 The `:focus-visible` pseudo-class respects user agents' selective focus indication behavior while still allowing focus indicator customization.

 ## Accessibility